-There are both habitual and accidental ways to lose your teeth.
-Most lose their teeth as a result of bad habits: neglecting to brush, an unhealthy diet, smoking or alcohol abuse, or refusing to see the dentist.
+Most people lose their teeth as a result of bad habits: neglecting to brush, an unhealthy diet, smoking or alcohol abuse, or refusing to see the dentist.
 Other times it’s accidental: old age, a consequence of disease, or from physical impact trauma to the face.

 The most common causes of tooth loss are age and disease; both of which can be monitored by a dentist.
-Each time you visit the dentist, the dentist and hygienists will keep track of any changes in your teeth and oral health, no matter how minute it may seem.
-That way, any treatments needed can be administered early, to prevent more serious consequences.
-But when patients avoid the dentist, their teeth can unknowingly deteriorate.
-Over time, it becomes more difficult or expensive to treat these issues.
+Each time you visit our St. Louis, MO office, your dental hygienist will keep track of any changes in your teeth and oral health, no matter how small they may seem.
+That way, we can administer treatment early to avoid more serious consequences.
+However, when patients avoid the dentist, their teeth can unknowingly deteriorate and cause more issues that may require more expensive treatments.

-By addressing tooth loss as soon as it occurs, patients can increase their chances for keeping the rest of their smile stable.
-Investing in dental implants can help patients avoid losing other teeth, reduce exposure to disease, or limit changes in facial structure.
+By addressing tooth loss as soon as it occurs, patients can increase their chances of keeping the rest of their smile stable.
+Investing in dental implants can help avoid further tooth loss, reduce exposure to disease, and limit changes in facial structure.

-Every part of your body works together like a well-maintained machine.
+Each part of your body works together like a well-oiled machine.
 As such, even minor changes in your oral health can subtly influence other parts of your body.

 A dental implant can prevent your neighboring teeth from shifting, and reduce your risk of jawbone deterioration or infection.
-But that’s not all: we’ve also seen firsthand the emotional impact of having a complete smile again.
+But that’s not all: we’ve also seen firsthand the emotional benefits that having a complete smile can do for patients.
 We want all our patients to look and feel their best, and strive to make sure that our dental implants are high-quality and long-lasting.

 Advanced gum disease, also known as periodontal disease, is the most common cause of tooth loss in adults.
 Fortunately, you can help prevent gum-related tooth loss by brushing your teeth twice a day and flossing daily.
 Tooth loss can also result from severe decay, which is best prevented through excellent oral hygiene.